Causal inference for calibrated scaling interventions on time-to-event processes: Introduction

-We analyze the corresponding nonparametric estimation problem(s), corresponding to estimation of \(\alpha\)-indexed parameters, calibrated parameters, and corresponding composite parameters.
-We present the efficient influence curves for all target parameters under a nonparametric statistical model, and derive and discuss their double robustness properties.
-To make the theory operational, we further sketch a targeted maximum likelihood estimator (TMLE) for the fixed and calibrated targets that accommodate flexible machine-learning nuisance estimation.
-The convenience of \(\alpha\)-scaling interventions becomes apparent in several ways.
-Positivity automatically holds for any \(\alpha >0\), and the weights for both inverse probability weighting and targeted estimation greatly simplify; this not only streamlines implementation but also reduces the potential of severe impact from extreme weights.

-We also note that scaling interventions is connected to work on incremental propensity score interventions \citep{kennedy2019nonparametric}, as well as the causal mediation framework based on parameter-indexed stochastic exposure interventions proposed by \citet{diaz2020causal}.
+The intensity scaling interventions are connected to work on incremental propensity score interventions \citep{kennedy2019nonparametric}, as well as the causal mediation framework based on parameter-indexed stochastic exposure interventions proposed by \citet{diaz2020causal}.
 However, our approach differs in several key ways.
 While \cite{kennedy2019nonparametric} considers modification on the odds ratio scale, we target the intensity scale directly, providing a more natural specification in event history settings.
 Moreover, we formulate and estimate the intervention effects in a more general data setting, with right-censoring and competing risks and outcome events allowed to happen in continuous or near continuous time.
-We further emphasize that our proposed calibration framework is new, linking intervention parameters to user-specified risk targets and yielding composite parameters with a clear interpretation.
-We also discuss how the calibration perspective naturally lends itself to defining contrasts interpretable as a form of mediation-like natural direct and indirect effects, involving within-arm contrasts under different interventions on the mediator process, and between-arm comparisons under an intervention that scales (e.g., down-scales) the occurrence of mediator events.
-In this sense, our formulation targets the mediator process directly via its intensity, rather than comparing counterfactual mediator distributions across exposure arms.
-While this departs from the standard mediation setup for natural direct and indirect effects \citep{vanderweele2017mediation,zheng2017longitudinal}, our formulation reflects a deliberate shift toward more realistic interventions in longitudinal or continuous-time settings, where traditional notions of shifting the mediator distribution may not be applicable.
+We also emphasize that our proposed calibration framework is new, linking intervention parameters to user-specified risk targets and yielding composite parameters with a clear interpretation; this calibration perspective could in turn be used to extend the methods of \cite{kennedy2019nonparametric}.
+Finally, we note that fixed-$\alpha$ intensity scaling coincides mathematically with time-change representations that have appeared previously in related continuous-time work \citep[][technical report]{fawad2022hypothetical}, where counterfactual time changes were used specifically to interpret treatment accelerations.
+Here we treat stochastic intensity scaling itself as the primary intervention object motivated by broader inferential goals, with interpretability provided through calibration.
+The nonparametric estimation framework developed here can nevertheless be coupled with a time-change interpretation, thereby offering an inferential extension of that perspective as well.